Related bands and projects

 " 'Die Dominas' were two old friends of mine.
 They are my long time friend Rosi, who also performed on some Ash Ra Tempel records (...) and Claudia Skoda for whose fashion shows I have been composing and performing most of the music since 1976.
 They knew KW from Düsseldorf because they often went there together for fashion fairs.
 Ralf H. and Karl B. wrote down two special chords for them on a piece of paper: the 'sub Domina' and the 'Domina seven' (Domina = dominant) chords.
 Later in Berlin they were asking me to show them how these chords sounded.
 So, one evening when we were doing a nice long session together in my studio, I played them these chords.
 I explained a little about the instruments in the studio, and they started experimenting with them, without knowing that I was already recording the session!
 It was really a hilarious session, and the voices sounded like we were having a party.
 The next day, I started re-mixing the material, and finally got three titles out of it!
 Claudia and Rosi were so impressed with the result they played it to Ralf and Karl.
 They were so taken by the recording they offered to make the cover for the album.
 It turned out to be a very nice cover that looked like a silhouette in black and yellow. "

-The Balanescu Quartet recorded five Kraftwerk songs (The Robots, The Model, Autobahn, Computer Love and Pocket Calculator), arranged for string quartet, as part of their album Possessed.
+The Balanescu Quartet recorded five Kraftwerk songs (The Robots, The Model, Autobahn, Computer Love and Pocket Calculator), arranged for string quartet, as part of their album Possessed, in 1992.
 The album is on the Mute label and can be obtained via any good record shop, in the UK and USA at least.
 The catalogue number of the CD is Mute 61421-2 for the US release and CD STUMM 111 for the UK release.

 Besides the Balanescu Quartet, there have been many acts who have recorded cover versions of Kraftwerk songs (The Model has been a particularly popular song to cover).
 Here are just a few of the releases devoted to Kraftwerk songs (if you know of others, please do not email about them, since a complete list would be huge and well beyond the scope of this FAQ).